jld12/SeniorProject/readme.txt

   Includes folder:
     Header.php : Header file for each site page.
 Includes most of the navigation, and includes session checks.
     Footer.php : Footer file for each page.
 Includes some navigation and closes code started by Header.
     Mysqli_connect.php : Default connection file for the site.
-      NOTE: I HAVE REPLACED THE PASSWORD WITH 'PASSWORD' TO KEEP MY PASSWORD SAFE.
-LET ME KNOW IF YOU WANT A COPY OF THE ORIGINAL, UNEDITED FILE.

   Guideimages folder:
     Contains the image files for the site's guides.